Who Owns The Confederation Bridge

 While CBI manages the day-to-day operations, the provincial governments of PEI and New Brunswick retain significant oversight.
 They play a key role in:

-• Regulatory Oversight: The governments ensure that CBI adheres to safety regulations, environmental standards, and other relevant policies.
+• Regulatory Oversight: The governments see to it that CBI adheres to safety regulations, environmental standards, and other relevant policies.

 • Policy Direction: Government bodies influence the long-term strategic direction of the bridge, such as potential future expansion or improvements.